blackberryfloat/western-blot-utility-docs/src/user_guide/audit.md

 # Audit

-As we mentioned before, producing accurate results is very important to us.
-All data measurements are taken from the raw image without any scaling.
-All calculations are based on published methods and have an extensive suite of automated test cases to back them.
-This is coupled with manual verification of the data by beta users.
-That being said, mistakes can happen so we provided the audit functionality to empower you to double check our work if you so choose.
+Producing accurate results is our top priority.
+All data measurements are taken directly from the raw image without any scaling.
+Calculations are based on published methods and are supported by an extensive suite of automated test cases, along with manual verification by beta users.
+However, mistakes can happen, so we provide the audit functionality to empower you to double-check our work if needed.

-This feature is a per image CSV export gives a user full transparency into the calculations that are happening for each ROI behind the scenes.
-It gives users complete access to the raw values so they can reproduce the calculations by hand.
+This feature allows you to export a per-image CSV file, giving you full transparency into the calculations performed for each ROI behind the scenes.
+It provides complete access to the raw values, enabling you to reproduce the calculations manually if desired.

-1. open the file menu
+1. Open the file menu.
-1. click audit image
+2. Click **Audit Image**.
-1. select an output location for the CSV
+3. Select an output location for the CSV file.

 > If you find any issues with the integrity of our data, please [file a bug](https://github.com/blackberryfloat/western-blot-utility-docs/issues) immediately.